openroboticmetaverse/ros2-tdsi-backend/README.md

 ## Usage 💻

-Access the WebSocket server at `ws://localhost:9090` to send and receive messages related to the robot's state.
+The WebSocket server is available at `ws://localhost:9090`.